 - The student will be notified to complete a Criminal Background Check and Drug Screen.
 You will be given a time limit as to when this must be completed.

-- Once your CBC and Drug Screen come back, you will be notified that it is time to register for the course.
+- Once your CBC and Drug Screen are complete, you will be notified that it is time to register for the course.
 This must be done in a timely fashion.
 Failure to register for the course by the given deadline will result in your spot being given to another student.

 - Clinical rotations are Monday-Friday so you must schedule work and other class times in the evenings or on weekends.

 - It is possible to take the Phlebotomy Technician program as continuing education (non-college credit) and then convert that coursework to college credit once the student has three (3) college credit hours at ACC.
-Students must request this conversion to college credit within two years of successfully completing the Phlebotomy Technician Program.
+Students must request this conversion to college credit within two years of successfully completing the Continuing Education Phlebotomy Technician Program.
 A minimal fee may be charged for this credit conversion.

-- IMPORTANT: Whether you register for credit or through continuing education, the admission and course requirements are identical.
-You must complete the online information session and submit the “Completion Survey” to be considered for admission into the Phlebotomy Technician Program.
+- IMPORTANT: Whether you register for credit or through continuing education, the admission and clinical requirements are identical.
+You must complete the online information session and submit the “Verification Post Test” as part of the Phlebotomy Technician Program application.